 Before I could talk to Emma, I decided to first consult our other friends.
 I needed to understand why Emma had instantly become so furious during our conversation.
 What reasons did she have for being angry when I was the one who was hurt?
 After discussing the conflict with some friends who had also been with us in Orlando, i felt like I had begun to understand the situation a little better.
 Emma was hurt mainly because I had chosen to believe Tom’s word over hers.
 We’re best friends.
 We did everything together, and we shared everything about our lives with each other.
 She was my closest confidant, and I was hers.
 Yet, I had chosen to listen to someone else’s story instead of trusting the one person who cared about me the most at our school.
 Suddenly, I saw myself from the night of the argument again, but this time in a whole new light.
-I saw that I had jumped to conclusions without hearing Emma’s side first, that I had been stubborn and hotheaded, unwavering in changing my assumptions.
+I saw that I had jumped to conclusions without hearing Emma’s side first, that I had been stubborn and hotheaded, unwavering in my unproved assumptions.
 I made my decisions based on evidence from only one source.
 I should have been more calm and collected.
 I should not have been so quick to dismiss Emma’s statements and to put my faith so completely in someone whose facts I never even considered to confirm before launching my accusations upon Emma.
 To look at the one person whom you thought was your closest and most understanding friend and see that she did not believe a single word you said must have been incredibly upsetting.
 A link of trust had been broken between us, and that’s what hurt Emma the most.

-I knew that it would be uncomfortable and awkward to suddenly confront Emma at school after having not spoken to each other for so long.
+I knew that it would be uncomfortable and awkward to suddenly approach Emma at school after having not spoken to each other for so long.
 I didn’t want to further deepen the already existing tensions between us, so I sent her a message one night, letting her know that I was sorry and that I realize that I could have handled the situation in much better ways.
 I asked her if we could meet up after school the next day to talk it out.
 She agreed, and before I knew it, I was talking face-to-face with my best friend again after more than two weeks of silence and purposely averted gazes.
 I admitted that I recognized my lack of faith in Emma and my decision to trust someone else over her must have been extremely hurtful.
 She apologized for being so easily angered that night as well as for not speaking to me for the weeks following the argument.
-It was uncomfortable at first, but after talking to each other for a while, we began to gain much deeper insights on one another.
+It was uncomfortable at first, but after talking to each other for a while, we began to gain much deeper insights into one another.
 Eventually, at the end of the day, we reconciled our differences.